Welcome to my SAT prep and tutoring blog! While you’re here, join my email list for free subscriber-only content that’s not available anywhere else!

-I’m a big believer in the importance of eating the right food for breakfast on the day of the SAT.
+I’m a big believer in the importance of eating the right food for breakfast on the day of the SAT (and bringing a good snack to eat during the test).

 There’s an old cliche that’s absolutely true: your body (including your brain) is like a machine, and food is the fuel for that machine.